stonepros/stone/doc/rados/operations/stretch-mode.rst

 For instance, you might have data centers A and B, and your CRUSH rule targets 3 copies and places a copy in each data center with a ``min_size`` of 2.
-The PG may go active with 2 copies in site A and no copies in site B, which means that if you then lose site A you have lost data and Ceph can't operate on it.
+The PG may go active with 2 copies in site A and no copies in site B, which means that if you then lose site A you have lost data and Stone can't operate on it.
 This situation is surprisingly difficult to avoid with standard CRUSH rules.

 Stretch Mode